owncloud-archive/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

    performance, place these on a separate hard drive that is dedicated to swap and temp storage.

-If your site is behind a nginx frontend (for example a loadbalancer):
+If your site is behind a NGINX frontend (for example a loadbalancer):

 By default, downloads will be limited to 1GB due to ``proxy_buffering`` and ``proxy_max_temp_file_size`` on the frontend.